FDOT District Four - Palm Beach Header Image

 Traffic Impacts:

-The outside lane and sidewalk in each direction of S.R.
-794/Yamato Road from S.R.
-5/U.S. 1/Federal Highway to NW 2nd Avenue will be closed from 9 a.m. until 3 p.m., Monday through Friday, for intermittent sidewalk, curb and gutter, concrete work, and signalization activities.
-Pedestrian detours are in place, and driveway access will be maintained.
+One outside lane in each direction of S.R.
+794/Yamato Road from NW 3rd Avenue to Dixie Highway will be closed from 9 a.m. to 3 p.m., Monday through Friday, for concrete work.

 Cost/Completion: $2.2 million/Early 2026